Gurmeet Ram Rahim Singh: Conflict with Sikh and Hindu groups

 On 2 February 2008, Ram Rahim's cavalcade was attacked, with explosives injuring 11 persons.
 A Khalistan Liberation Force member was later arrested and confessed to arranging explosives and executing the plan along with his associates.
 After that, Ram Rahim was protected with Z+ security cover.
 On 20 June 2008, a group of Sikhs shouted anti-Dera slogans during Ram Rahim's visit to the Nirmal Lifestyles mall in Mumbai.
 The situation developed into an altercation between the protestors and the Dera followers, and one of the Sikh protestors was killed.
 This led to further protests from Sikhs in Mumbai and Punjab.
 On 27 September 2015, the Akal Takht accepted his apology and pardoned him, but, on observing widespread resentment and protest among Sikhs regarding his pardon, the organisation revoked the pardon on 16 October.

 On 8 November 2021 the Punjab Police found concrete evidence for Gurmeet Ram Rahim's involvement in more than 107 cases of Guru Granth Sahib sacrilege cases.
 He was brought to investigation although no FIR has been issued yet.
-The Dera Sacha Sauda chief was named as an accused in the theft of 52 "bir's" (copy) of the Guru Granth Sahib, the holy book of Sikhs and burning of a Gurudwara and 49 Swaroops along with tearing and misusing 6 of them.
+The Dera Sacha Sauda chief was named as an accused in the theft of 52 "bir's" (copy) of the Guru Granth Sahib, the holy book of Sikhs and burning of a gurdwara and 49 Swaroops along with tearing and misusing 6 of them.
 The court had, however, said Gurmeet Ram Rahim Singh would not be taken to the Faridkot court in pursuance of a production warrant, according to Hindustan Times the Dera Chief didn't cooperate fully.